Adafruit Feather 32u4 with RFM69HCW Packet Radio - 433MHz - RadioFruit

-This is the Adafruit Feather 32u4 Radio (RFM69HCW) 433MHz - our take on an microcontroller packet radio transceiver with built in USB and battery charging.
+This is the Adafruit Feather 32u4 Radio (RFM69HCW) 433MHz.
+We call these RadioFruits, our take on an microcontroller packet radio transceiver with built in USB and battery charging.
 Its an Adafruit Feather 32u4 with a 433 MHz radio module cooked in!
 Great for making wireless networks that can go further than 2.4GHz 802.15.4 and similar, are more flexible than Bluetooth LE and without the high power requirements of WiFi.
 We have other boards in the Feather family, check'em out here.

 This is the 433 MHz frequency module version.
 We also sell a 900MHz version which can be used for either 868MHz or 915MHz transmission/reception.
 If you want much longer range, check out the LoRa 433MHz Feather

 At the Feather 32u4's heart is at ATmega32u4 clocked at 8 MHz and at 3.3V logic, a chip setup we've had tons of experience with as it's the same as the Flora.
 This chip has 32K of flash and 2K of RAM, with built in USB so not only does it have a USB-to-Serial program & debug capability built in with no need for an FTDI-like chip, it can also act like a mouse, keyboard, USB MIDI device, etc.

 To make it easy to use for portable projects, we added a connector for any of our 3.7V Lithium polymer batteries and built in battery charging.
 You don't need a battery, it will run just fine straight from the micro USB connector.
 But, if you do have a battery, you can take it on the go, then plug in the USB to recharge.
 The Feather will automatically switch over to USB power when its available.
 We also tied the battery thru a divider to an analog pin, so you can measure and monitor the battery voltage to detect when you need a recharge.

 Here's some handy specs!
 Like all Feather 32u4's you get: